Deploy and configure Microsoft Defender for Endpoint on iOS devices

 Integration with Microsoft Endpoint Manager

-Microsoft for Endpoint makes it possible to integrate with Microsoft Endpoint Manager.
-With the integration, it is possible to share risk level information.
-The connection with Microsoft Endpoint Manager can be enabled in de Microsoft Defender Security Center portal.
+Defender for Endpoint makes it possible to integrate with Microsoft Endpoint Manager.
+With the integration, it is possible to share risk-level information.
+The connection with Microsoft Endpoint Manager can be enabled in the Microsoft Defender Security Center portal.

 - Open Microsoft Defender Security Center